zavoloklom/docker-compose-linter/README.md

 ### GitLab CI Example

-Automate linting as part of your CI/CD pipeline by adding the Docker run command to your pipeline script.
+Automate linting as part of your CI/CD pipeline by adding the Docker run command to your pipeline script or by adding DCLint as CI Component.

 This ensures that your Docker Compose files are always checked for errors before deployment.

+#### CI Job

+Use the Docker image directly:

 ```yaml
 lint-docker-compose: